kevind7693/github-tutorial/README.md

 ## Git vs. GitHub
 __Git__: Is a version control system that allows you to manage and keep track of your code and edits.
-Git is on local(doesn't need internet unless if done on an ide). **Can work without github.**
+Git runs on local (doesn't need internet access unless you're using an ide). **Can work without github.**

 __Github__: Is a cloud based service that allows you to "push" your git repositories onto it.
 It also allows collaboration between 2 or more users on a single project. **Relies on git.**